The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Ship home fresh whole lobsters from a Fish Market!

-FYI: We shipped my parents four 1.5-pound fresh lobsters for their Anniversary from Harbor Fish Market.
+🍁 FYI: We shipped my parents four fresh lobsters for their Anniversary from Harbor Fish Market.
 It was the cheapest lobster I’ve ever bought.
 And my parents were so excited when they arrived the next day alive!!
 They said it was the best lobster they had ever eaten.

 One of the best Fish Markets in Portland, Maine